-I love sharing the stories I see around me every day – of life, family, of the heart and of the spirit.
-I’ve written for Guideposts and Angels on Earth magazines, participated in speaking engagements across the U.S and France, and enjoy working with humanitarian efforts.
-I also like spending time running, swimming and reading, all of which can be done on a beach somewhere!
+Hello!
+I love to share the stories of life and hope I see around me every day.
+I’ve published stories for Guideposts and Angels on Earth magazines and write as an inspirational blogger for LifeandHeartMatters.com; I’m a former technology speaker in the U.S. and Europe, and enjoy teaching the story of God in women’s Bible Study and working with the ministries BigDreamMinistries.org and SureConnexions.net.
+I also like to spend my time running, swimming and reading, all of which can be done on a beach somewhere!

 We each have our own unique story to tell and a beautiful world to explore.
 I hope you’ll take some time out to enjoy God’s creation and to see the connection we have with God.
 God is in the story of our lives and He will be amazing if we let Him.

-Happy are the feet of those that bring good news!
+Happy are the feet of those who bring good news!
 Isaiah 52:7

 My three truths: